chenckang/react-json-pretty/README.md

   import JSONPretty from 'react-json-pretty';

-Next, in your 'jsx' use it like the following:
+Next, in your 'jsx' file use it like the following:

     <JSONPretty json={obj}></JSONPretty>

+Where `obj` is the JSON string or just a valid JavaScript object.

-And also import the style, here is an example of using webpack stylus-loader:
+And also you can import the style to the document, here is an example of using webpack loaders(`style!css!stylus`) to load style(You can visit (webpack)[https://webpack.github.io/]) to check it out):

     require('react-json-pretty/JSONPretty.monikai.styl');